COLAtoday City Guide Live Banner

 Originally a food truck, By The Fire Pizza opened a brick-and-mortar on St. Andrews Road.
 Try its house-made, slow-cooked sauce, and locally sourced ingredients on its brick oven pizzas.
 Pro tip: its menu caters to various dietary preferences, including meat lovers and vegans.

-Located in Trenholm Plaza, Tazza’s wood fired oven making for a crispy crust.
+Located in Trenholm Plaza, Tazza’s wood-fired oven ensures a crispy crust.
 Try the freestyle pizza and choose your favorite three toppings for a personalized experience.

 Specializing in wood-fired pizza, Italian-inspired classics, and fresh, hearty salads, Za’s on Devine prides itself on the use of free-range organic chicken and house-made ingredients.
 Originally established in 1999, the restaurant was revamped under new ownership in 2015.

-We know, this is just a piece of the pie.
-If your favorite place to get pizza wasn’t mentioned, let us know so we can show it some love in the future.
+This is just a slice of what Columbia has to offer.
+If we missed your favorite pizza spot, let us know so we can highlight it next time.

 Check out our other Guides